AI in Marketing: Tools, Strategies & Best Practices 2026

 - Measure results and build a KPI dashboard

-- Disable underperforming tools, scale successful ones.
+- Switch off underperforming tools, scale successful ones

-From month 7: Scaling
+From month 7: Scale

-- Introduce AI-powered analytics and reporting
+- Introduce AI-supported analytics and reporting

 - Continuous optimization based on data